muscat-instrument/documentation/docs/array-tests.md

 ---
-id: array-tests
+id: "array-tests"
-title: Array Checks
+title: "Array Checks"
-sidebar_label: Array Checks
+sidebar_label: "Array Checks"
 ---

 After removal of the [shipping braces](shipping-braces) the DC impedance of the arrays should be measured.
 To do this complete the following steps: